ramachandran-lab/SWIFr/README.md

 #### Examples:

-\>python calibration.py --frac1 0.1 --train --input_train calibration/example/test_for_calibration.txt
+\>calibration --frac1 0.1 --train --input_train calibration/example/test_for_calibration.txt

-\>python calibration.py --frac1 0.1 --apply --input_apply calibration/example/test_for_application
+\>calibration --frac1 0.1 --apply --input_apply calibration/example/test_for_application

 #### Output:
-calibration.py will create a directory called calibration/ if one does not already exist.
-With the --train flag, calibration.py will draw two reliability plots (before and after calibration) and will save them in pdf format in the calibration/ directory.
+calibration will create a directory called calibration/ if one does not already exist.
+With the --train flag, calibration will draw two reliability plots (before and after calibration) and will save them in pdf format in the calibration/ directory.
 It will also save .p files that contain the values necessary for applying smoothed isotonic regression calibration to a new set of datapoints.
-With the --apply flag, calibration.py will create a new file in the calibration/ directory with the same name as the file provided with --input_apply, appended with "_calibrated".
+With the --apply flag, calibration will create a new file in the calibration/ directory with the same name as the file provided with --input_apply, appended with "_calibrated".
 This file will contain all of the columns in the original file, plus a final column with column name "calibrated" that provides the new calibrated probabilities for each raw probability.
 For examples of all of these, see files in calibration/example/.